 You may have read that light and its relatives travel in waves.
 What does that mean?

 Think about physical waves, like the waves in the ocean or sound waves.
 Electromagnetic waves exhibit a similar motion.

-Check this very fun interactive website to see how you can vary the wave with different motions.
-Then give it a try.
+See how you can vary the wave with different motions.
 Gather a jump rope or other heavy rope.
 Have two children hold each end to the rope tightly.
 Now have one move the rope up and down while the other stays still.
 Can you create a wave motion?
 What happens when you speed up or slow down?
 How about if you move your arm higher or less?

 Now we will look at different types of electromagnetic radiation, starting at the radio waves, which have the largest wavelength and low energy, to gamma rays, which have the smallest wavelength and highest energy.

 Have you ever wondered how radios work?
 How does electricity and sound waves become transmitted through the air via radio waves?

 Currently the largest telescope to detect radio waves from space is the Arecibo Radio Telescope in Puerto Rico.

 Studying the electromagnetic spectrum helps us understand more about astronomy, as well as other fields like communication and medicine and it is really too much for a single post.
 I will link to posts about microwaves, infrared, visible light, ultraviolet, x-rays and gamma rays as they are published.